Pinta Island tortoise: Behaviour and ecology

-In the wild, Galápagos tortoises, including the Pinta Island subspecies, rest about 16 hours a day.
-Galápagos tortoises are herbivores, feeding primarily on greens, grasses, native fruit, and cactus pads.
-They drink large quantities of water, which they can then store in their bodies for long periods of time for later use.
+In the wild, Galápagos tortoises, including the Pinta Island subspecies, rested about 16 hours a day.
+Galápagos tortoises are herbivores, they fed primarily on greens, grasses, native fruit, and cactus pads.
+They drank large quantities of water, which they could store in their bodies for long periods of time for later use.
 They can reportedly survive up to six months without food or water.

 For breeding, the tortoises were most active during the hot season (January to May).
 During the cool season (June to November), female tortoises migrated to nesting zones to lay their eggs.

 Galápagos giant tortoises represent the top herbivores in the Galápagos, and as such they shape the entire island ecosystem.
 They provide critical ecosystem services by dispersing seeds and by acting as ecological engineers through herbivory and nutrient cycling.
 The extinction of the Pinta Island tortoise has diminished the functioning of the island ecosystem.